Ok3ks/Sports/observations.md

 - Difference between multithreading and multiprocessing is that multithreading shares same memory space, which can sometimes not lead to speed gains for large datasets as memory per core is limited.
 Multiprocesses, each memory has its own memory space but shared memory can be instantiated with these frameworks.

 - For cython optimized code, OpenMp can be used for immediate parallelism.

+- Learnt about pre-commits, through poetry and https://pre-commit.com/#intro.
+Very use feature for Continuous integration, and also be integrated with Github Actions by reference pre-commit-config.yaml file. custom pre-commit intros can also be written, as is with poetry pre-commit( poetry-check, poetry-install)

+-